 3. Have a Spa Moment

-Paint your nails, exfoliate, moisturize, do a face mask, deep condition your hair, and take a bath.
+Paint your nails, exfoliate, moisturize, wear a face mask, deep condition your hair, and bathe.
 Having an at-home spa day is an enjoyable thing you can do at home when you’re bored.
 You have the time, so take some for yourself!

 4. Make Money with Surveys